platformio/platformio-core/docs/librarymanager/config.rst

     ``branch`` is not specified, then default branch will be used.

-    We recommend to use :ref:`libjson_version` field and specify the real release version and make appropriate target in the :ref:`libjson_repository`.
+    We recommend to use :ref:`libjson_version` field and specify the real release version and make appropriate tag in the :ref:`libjson_repository`.
 In other case, users will receive updates for library with each new commit to :ref:`libjson_repository`.